General

 Assess Benefits and Risks of the ILR

-The ilr loop recorder offers several significant benefits, particularly for patients with complex cardiovascular conditions, showcasing Amavita's commitment to innovative cardiovascular care.
+The ilr loop recorder offers several significant benefits, particularly for patients with complex cardiovascular conditions, showcasing Amavita’s commitment to patient care.

 Patient Empowerment: Patients can access their data and share it with healthcare providers, fostering a collaborative approach to care.
-This empowerment is a key aspect of Amavita's patient-centered philosophy, ensuring that you are involved in your health journey.
+This empowerment is a key aspect of Amavita’s mission, ensuring that you are involved in your health journey.

 However, it’s important to be aware of the risks associated with the ILR: